jeomin12/MyClean-/user_stories/user_story_05_Payments.md

 ## Assumptions (if any):

 ## Description:
+Version 1 : I want to receive payments securely through the platform.

-Version 1 : I want to send and receive payments securely through the platform.
+Version 2 : I want to send and receive payments securely through the platform.

 ## Tasks, see chapter 4.